We Only Join Two Kinds of Companies.

 Book an Intro Call

-That's the role.
-I plug into your team, fractional by default, and own the AI side of your engineering: what to build, how to build it, and making sure it ships.
-I'm a full-stack engineer and a founder myself, so the rest of the product is in scope, not handed off.
+That's the job.
+Where there's already an engineering team, we join it and own the AI side: what to build, how to build it, and making sure it ships.
+Where there isn't one yet, we are the engineering team, and it's the same three things.
+Either way we staff small and senior, two or three engineers per engagement, and we're full-stack, so the rest of the product is in scope, not handed off.

 • Own the Roadmap

-• Audit where AI genuinely fits your product and operations, and where it doesn't
+• We audit where AI genuinely fits your operations, and where it doesn't

-• Prioritize by impact and feasibility, not hype
+• We prioritize by impact and feasibility, not hype

-• Kill dead-end ideas before they burn a quarter
+• We kill dead-end ideas before they burn a quarter

 • Architect the System